Hect0rius/PHPEXT-Rijndael/README.md

 # PHPEXT-Rijndael
 This PHP extension has been built to aid XEX decryption from within PHP itself, It uses the Rijndael code from abgx360 tool.

+# [ Basic Usage ]
+There are 2 functions, rijndael_encrypt and rijndael_decrypt, They do not support IV's, this is the original code before it became AES.

+the usage is as followed :

+<?php

+rijndael_encrypt(string plainText, string key, long keyBits);
+rijndael_decrypt(string ciphered, string key, long keyBits);

+?>

+The following keyBits/KeySize

+128 = 16 character key.
+192 = 24 character key.
+256 = 32 character key.

 # [ Notes ]
-There is currently a error within the code somewhere, as I am new to writing extensions (my first one) I have noticed it will encrypt and decrypt correctly, however it adds on a extra 6 bytes at the end of the string, this is a overflow I believe and I will keep on hunting it down until I fix it.
+There is currently a error within the code somewhere, as I am new to writing extensions (my first one) I have noticed it will encrypt and decrypt correctly, however it adds on a extra chars at the end of the string, this is a overflow I believe and I will keep on hunting it down until I fix it.

 # [ Installing ]
 - Linux/Ubuntu (PHP-FPM/PHP-CLI):